 Running-cost estimate for 10,000 monthly users

 It is important to separate visits from advisory usage.
 Ten thousand page visits are cheap.
-The paid part starts when users trigger product actions: location autofill, weather-style and market-style panels, soil-type guessing, crop recommendations, plant-photo diagnosis, soil-report recommendations, follow-up chat, and optional speech playback.
+The paid part starts when users trigger product actions: location autofill, weather-style and market-style panels, soil-type guessing, crop recommendations, pest detection from plant photos, soil test report analysis, follow-up chat, and optional read-aloud responses.

-For a lean 10,000-user monthly pilot, the estimate below assumes controlled usage: roughly 35,000-65,000 short text advisory calls, 1,000-5,000 plant-photo or soil-report uploads, compressed files, cached repeated location/weather/market-style outputs where possible, no automatic speech playback, and no always-on server instances.
+For a lean 10,000-user monthly pilot, the estimate below assumes controlled usage: roughly 35,000-65,000 short text advisory calls, 1,000-5,000 plant-photo or soil test report uploads, compressed files, cached repeated location/weather/market-style outputs where possible, no automatic read-aloud playback, and no always-on server instances.

 | Cost area | Lean monthly estimate | Assumption |